BlaireLeone/bulma-clean-theme/autonomous-vehicles-and-bikes-part-1.md

 **So, what does this mean?**

 I believe there are several takeaways from this story, perhaps the least of which is the question of when it’s prudent for a cyclist to pass a vehicle, especially if it involves speeding.
 Legality aside, is doing so inconsiderate if not rash?
 In retrospect, Tom acknowledges that his attempt at overtaking the car may have been reckless.
-Given the flatness of the road, Tom’s experience as a cyclist, and the lightness of his bike, he had no need to save himself the pedaling effort nor outpace the only other vehicle on the roadway (though as a cyclist myself, I understand where his head was at - I cannot describe the satisfaction of passing a vehicle on your bike).
+Given the flatness of the road, Tom’s experience as a cyclist, and the lightness of his bike, he had no need to save himself the pedaling effort nor outpace the only other vehicle on the roadway.

 But the question I ultimately believe to be most poignant here is that of how autonomous vehicles (AVs) will coalesce with bicyclists in the future.
 I don’t believe one could truly attribute Tom's accident to the AEBs, given that they were attempting to save the driver and pedestrian from needless harm.
 However, the fact that an accident resulted nonetheless suggests a need for further analysis of how autonomous vehicles interact with bicyclists, as they may not prioritize bicyclist's safety as highly as they should.